Transformations of lattice diagrams and their associated dotted diagrams: Proofs of Theorems and

 Further, if there are plural circle/loop components applicable of deformations II or III that have overlapping with each other, since the regions of loop/circle components have all positive/negative labels, we can delete all components applying deformations II or III, and the result is independent of the order of deformations.

 Next we consider deformations IV.
-By taking the middle region to be sufficiently thin, we assume that the middle region does not contain circle/loop components.
+By taking the middle block to be sufficiently thin, we assume that the middle block does not contain circle/loop components.
 We recall that the sequence of deformations satisfies the condition (A).

 We consider the case when we have several choices of deformations IV.
 Suppose that there are three dots $p_1, p_2, p_3$ and we have two choices of applying a deformation IV: between $(p_1, p_2)$ or $(p_1, p_3)$.
-Then we can apply a deformation IV also to the other pair of dots $(p_2, p_3)$, and the result of each choice can be deformed to the same dotted graph (up to local moves $\mathcal{E}$), as shown in the top and middle rows of figures in Figure \ref{C-fig2}; we remark that in the middle figure of the top row in Figure \ref{C-fig2}, we cannot apply a deformation IV to a pair of dots other than given in the figure, by seeing the labels of the regions.
+Then we can apply a deformation IV also to the other pair of dots $(p_2, p_3)$, and the result of each choice can be deformed to the same dotted diagram (up to local moves $\mathcal{E}$), as shown in the top and middle rows of figures in Figure \ref{C-fig2}; we remark that in the middle figure of the top row in Figure \ref{C-fig2}, we cannot apply a deformation IV to a pair of dots other than given in the figure, by seeing the labels of the regions.

-Thus, we see that if we have several possible parts of a dotted graph $\Gamma$ to each of which a deformation I--IV, denoted by $\mathcal{R}_i$, is applicable, then, for any $i$, the dotted graph $\Gamma'_i$ obtained by $\mathcal{R}_i$ can be deformed to the same dotted graph by deformations I--IV and $\mathcal{E}$.
+Thus, we see that if we have several possible parts of a dotted diagram $\Gamma$ to each of which a deformation I--IV, denoted by $\mathcal{R}_i$, is applicable, then, for any $i$, the dotted diagram $\Gamma'_i$ obtained by $\mathcal{R}_i$ can be deformed to the same dotted diagram by deformations I--IV and $\mathcal{E}$.
 This implies (1), and we have the required result. \end{proof}

 \begin{proof}[ Proof of Theorem \ref{r-prop3-5}]